ondrs/Hi/readme.md

     $hi = new Hi(Hi::TYPE_SURNAME);

 Call appropriate method (mr() or ms()) according to assumed gender.
-The second parameter is optional.
-If you are not sure about the gender, call your instance with a to() method.
+If you are not sure about the gender, call the method to() on your instance.

     $greeting = $hi->mr('plšek');